 Each year, the Columbia Law Review selects new members from the rising class of second-year students at Columbia Law School, as well as eligible joint degree students.
-This year’s application process will take place in late May and early June.
+This year’s selection process will take place in late May and June.
 This page has more information about all aspects of the process.

 The Columbia Law Review also reviews applications from transfer students and may select additional members from those applications.
 A separate process for transfer students occurs in July.
 If you are a transfer student, please see the separate Transfer Application Process page.